nmagroup1/crypto-trust-standard/README.md

 ## Background

-This standard was originated in September 2026 by **Shamz** at **NMA Consulting Group**, a management consulting firm focused on operational strategy and emerging technology.
-The idea emerged from a simple observation: every tool needed to prevent the four dominant scam types already exists — what's missing is the mandate and the bundle.
+The Crypto Trust Standard was developed and published in September 2026 by **NMA Consulting Group**, a management consulting firm focused on operational strategy and emerging technology.
+The framework emerged from a simple observation: every tool needed to prevent the four dominant scam types already exists — what's missing is the mandate and the bundle.

-NMA Consulting Group is the founding organization of the Crypto Trust Standard.
+NMA Consulting Group publishes and maintains the CTS as an open framework.
 It is not a coin.
 It does not issue tokens.
-It publishes and maintains the framework.

 The operational platform behind the CTS — the TrustRegistry smart contract, the trust badge issuance system, and the certification infrastructure — is operated by **CASHFLOW IQ**, the registered entity that runs and enforces the standard.
 The framework is open; the platform is the business.